johngodlee/geosci_linux_intro/geosci_linux_intro.md

 - Login to a GeoSciences Windows machine and connect to a Linux server remotely
 - Login to a Linux server remotely from your personal computer, when connected to the University VPN

-By far the most common way to access Linux is to use a GeoSciences Windows machine and connect to a Linux server remotely, though using a personal laptop is becoming more popular.
+By far the most common way to access Linux is to use a GeoSciences Windows machine and connect to a Linux server remotely, though using a personal computer or laptop is becoming more popular.

 ![](img/net_struc.png)